MujtabaMohsin/Diffie-Hellman-Algorithm/README.md

 # Diffie Hellman Algorithm
 This project implements the Diffie Hellman algorithm using Java.
-It was programmed by me and Mr.Faisal Sattar as a projecr for the Discrete Structures II course in April 2018.
+It was programmed by me and Mr.Faisal Sattar as a project for the Discrete Structures II course in April 2018.

 The program will take two numbers from the user:
 - Prime modulo P